Is your spiritual path helping or hindering your psychological growth?

 Here we go…

-Many spiritual teachings, including many modern age teachings, teach that anger, frustration, etc. are low vibrational emotions and that you should avoid them like the plague.
-Hmm… well what are you to do if you are a human being and you have these emotions? (which is all of us, by the way) By stating that some emotions are good and others are bad, these types of spiritual teachings invalidate you and shame you for being who you are.
+Many modern spiritual or new age teachings teach that anger, frustration, etc. are low vibrational emotions that should be avoided at all costs.
+Hmm… well what are you to do if you are a human being and you have these emotions? (which is all of us, by the way) By stating that some emotions are good and others are bad, teachings like these can sometimes unintentionally leave people feeling ashamed of their humanity, emotions, or inner experience.

-We can’t banish parts of who we are and expect to feel complete.
+We can’t heal by rejecting parts of ourselves and we can’t banish parts of who we are and expect to feel complete.
 We’ve got to find a way to include everything.

 Related to the above, your judging mind is not out to get you.
 It’s here to help you.

 My current truth is that yes, of course our goal is not to walk through life judging rather than being kind and compassionate to everybody but there is a big gray area between judgment and blind compassion or blind allegiance.
 And that gray area is where our discernment lives.
 (Thank you to my dear friend and colleague, Tieg Alexander, for the conversation that brought forth and confirmed this understanding).
-And this is the area where judging is not only okay, but vital!
-Without using our mind to discern whether people’s behavior is or is not in alignment with our personal values, we would entirely ignore the signals that our mind and emotions send us and leave ourselves vulnerable to all sorts of dangers, including the dangers of following spiritual principles and teachers that do not welcome discernment and critical questioning of the principles they’re teaching.
+And this is where discernment becomes not only important, but necessary.
+Without using our mind to discern whether people’s behavior is or is not in alignment with our personal values, we would entirely ignore the signals that our mind and emotions send us and leave ourselves vulnerable to emotionally unhealthy, manipulative, or psychologically unsafe dynamics, including the dangers of following spiritual principles and teachers that do not welcome discernment and critical questioning of the principles they are teaching.

-Anyone who has been in a relationship with a narcissistic person or who has been in a (cult-like) spiritual community led by a narcissistic yet self-acclaimed spiritually-evolved individual, among many others, has likely learned the necessity of listening to your emotions as a guidance system rather than ignoring them altogether.
+Anyone who has been part of controlling, emotionally unsafe, manipulative, or psychologically unhealthy dynamics has likely learned the necessity of listening to your emotions as a guidance system rather than ignoring them altogether.
 They have also learned that nuances are important.
 Compassion is a state to aspire to, but not always.
 Judgment is something to shy away from, but not always.
 And so on.

 3. You can’t escape your fears.
 You need to integrate and heal your fears.